andreasjordan/PowerShell-for-DBAs/MySQL/README.md

 How to use PowerShell as a MySQL or MariaDB database administrator.

+If you are missing some files, please download the 2023-01 release of this repository to find them.

 ## Install the server

 You can use any existing server in your environment.
 If you want to setup a server just for tests, you find some recommendations in this section.

 ### MySQL on Windows

-I use the windows version of the [MySQL Installer 8.0.30](https://dev.mysql.com/downloads/installer/) (mysql-installer-community-8.0.30.0.msi) for my labs.
+You can use the windows version of the [MySQL Installer 8.0.30](https://dev.mysql.com/downloads/installer/) (mysql-installer-community-8.0.30.0.msi).
+You will find further details in the 2023-01 release of this repository.

-I have not yet found an easy way to run an unattended installation from a remote computer.
-So I ran an interactive installation on the target server and used the following options:
-* Choosing a Setup Type: Server only
-* Config Type: Server Computer (or Dedicated Computer if this is the only DBMS installed)
-* MySQL Root Password: start123

 ### MySQL on Docker